 Unlimited Long-Distance has nationwide and/or international calling is included in per-employee rate plan.
 Suitable for organizations with heavy long-distance users.

 Hosted Voice offers the benefit of virtually unlimited scalability, as long as bandwidth is increased when necessary to support additional call volume.
 Businesses pay only for the number of phone lines they need.
 Expanding or contracting is as simple as adding or subtracting a phone and service plan.

 Hosted Voice is also “future proof.”
 There will never be a need to buy a new, up-to-date PBX phone system because the internet phone service provider continuously updates and improves the service with new features and capabilities as they are released, avoiding virtual phone system obsolescence.
 In contrast,although IP-PBX providers run their features on localized hardware and can introduce new features at no extra cost, this option requires onsite maintenance to program the new features.

 For companies with more than one business location, Hosted Voice offers even more savings.
 Rather than purchase separate onsite phone equipment for each location, businesses reap the benefits of a single, unified virtual phone system that operates across all locations.
-That means one internet phone service provider, one bill, one virtual voicemail system, extension dialing between locations, and centralized management of all users and features.
+That means one internet phone service provider, one virtual voicemail system, extension dialing between locations, and centralized management of all users and features.